 Skip to content

-Infini sends HTTP POST requests to the merchant's pre-configured Webhook address when order status changes, notifying the latest order status and exceptions, facilitating shipping, service activation, inventory unlock, and customer service handling.
+Infini sends HTTP POST requests to the merchant's pre-configured Webhook address when order or subscription status changes, notifying the latest status and exceptions, facilitating shipping, service activation, inventory unlock, and customer service handling.

 7.1 Subscribable Events and Event Types